matheuslanca/crew-management-tool/README.md

 The application also counts with useful consulting and advisory features, integrated with tax system and Federal Revenue.

-All the system in build in Java and MySQL, utilizing JavaFX library to develop the UI.
+All the system is build in Java and MySQL, utilizing JavaFX library to develop the UI.